herman-zamula-teamdev/targetscope/_sources/operations/set.txt

 **CLI example**
       ``bedops --not-element-of -1 foo.bed bar1.bed bar2.bed ... > exclusive_filter.bed``

-This filter creates a new :ref:`set <compound_set>` from elements in the first :ref:`set <compound_set>`, where :ref:`range <base_range>` components of :ref:`elements <compound_element>` in the second (and subsequent) sets do not overlap the first set's elements by the specified integer or float value.
+This filter creates a new :ref:`Set <compound_set>` from elements in the first :ref:`Set <compound_set>`, where :ref:`Range <base_range>` components of :ref:`Elements <compound_element>` in the second (and subsequent) Sets do not overlap the first Set's Elements by the specified integer or float value.

-If that value is an integer, overlap is calculated as a measure of required overlap of bases in the elements' range components.
-If that value is a percentage, overlap is calculated as a required minimum fraction of overlap between ranges.
+If that value is an integer, overlap is calculated as a measure of required overlap of bases in the Elements' Range components.
+If that value is a percentage, overlap is calculated as a required minimum fraction of overlap between Ranges.

-If there are more than two sets specified as input, the second and subsequent sets are first merged into an intermediate set.
-The first set is then filtered against this intermediate set using the specified overlap threshold.
+If there are more than two Sets specified as input, the second and subsequent Sets are first merged into an intermediate Set.
+The first Set is then filtered against this intermediate Set using the specified overlap threshold.

-Because the output set is made up of elements from the first set, those elements should preserve all additional attributes (:ref:`Name <base_name>`, :ref:`Score <base_score>`, etc.) where applicable.
+Because the output Set is made up of Elements from the first Set, those elements should preserve all additional attributes (:ref:`Name <base_name>`, :ref:`Score <base_score>`, etc.) where applicable.

 .. image:: ../../_static/ops_set_exclusive_filter_ab.png
    :width: 99%